Requirements-MS-in-Cybersecurity-Networking-and-Infrastructure

 Capstone Options

-Students have the option of completing the Information Security Governance course (4 credit hours), the Cybersecurity Capstone course (4 credit hours) or the Network Engineering and Security Capstone course (4 credits), or students may complete a Master's Research Project (up to 8 credit hours) to fulfill their Capstone requirement.
-If a student chooses to complete a Master's Research project for 8 credit hours, 4 credit hours of CSC 695 replaces one major elective course in the M.S. in Cybersecurity program.
+Four (4) credit hours are required for the capstone requirement.
+Students have the option of completing the Information Security Governance course (4 credit hours) or the Computer, Information and Network Security Capstone course (4 credit hours) or the Network Capstone course (4 credit hours) or completing a Master's Research Project (up to 8 credit hours) to fulfill their Capstone requirement.
+If a student chooses to complete a Master's Research project for 8 credit hours, 4 credit hours of CSC 695 CSC 695 CSC 695 replace one major elective course in the M.S. in Cybersecurity program.
 A student who completes a Master's Research project also has the option of completing a Master's Thesis.

 Information Security Governance course